 Good for the heart, good for physical fitness and mental clarity.
 Will teach self-discipline and the ability to adhere to guidance under pressure.
 Practitioners of Karate usually follow the martial art in to later life.
 It gives you feelings of success only achievable by way of specific sports activities and martial arts.

 Delivering Karate classes in North Woolwich designed for people from all walks of life both female and male.
 Our company offers lessons for people from beginner level all the way through to experienced Karate practitioners.
 Our Karate students could be male or female, old or young, we are able to help individuals from all avenues of life, irrespective of their sex or age group.

 Karate practice (North Woolwich ) – Our Karate Classes in North Woolwich

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring you a complete Karate tuition experience in North Woolwich .
+We bring these three activities together to bring a complete Karate tuition experience in North Woolwich .